Coder-RD/SQL-Challenge/README.md

 ## 🧠 Concepts Practiced

 - ✅ SELECT
-- ✅ WHERE
-- ✅ Conditional Filtering
+- ✅ AVG()
-- ✅ Product Data Analysis
+- ✅ Aggregate Functions
-- ✅ Price-Based Filtering
+- ✅ Column Aliasing
-- ✅ Numerical Data
+- ✅ Numerical Data Analysis
-- ✅ Comparison Operators
+- ✅ Salary Analysis
 - ✅ MySQL
 - ✅ Query Testing
 - ✅ Output Verification

 ---

-## 💻 Key SQL Concept
+## 💻 SQL Concept Practiced

-SQL filtering allows us to retrieve only those records that satisfy a specific condition.

-For product-related data, price conditions can be used to identify products that meet the required criteria.

-Through this challenge, I practiced applying SQL conditions to numerical product data and retrieving the required records.
+The `AVG()` aggregate function is used to calculate the arithmetic mean of numeric values in a column.

+For this challenge, the salary values from the `Works` table are used to calculate the average salary, and the result is returned using the required alias `avg_salary`.

 ---

 ## 🎓 Learning Outcome

-Day 61 strengthened my understanding of:
+Day 62 strengthened my understanding of:

 - 🗄️ SQL fundamentals
-- 🔍 Filtering records
+- 📊 Aggregate functions
-- 💰 Working with product prices
+- 💰 Salary analysis
-- 📊 Analyzing numerical data
+- 🔢 Numerical data processing
+- 🏷️ Column aliases
-- 🧠 Applying comparison logic
+- 🧠 Data analysis using SQL
-- ✍️ Writing clear SQL queries
+- ✍️ Writing concise SQL queries
-- 🧪 Testing SQL solutions
+- 🧪 Testing and verifying SQL solutions
 - 🎯 Solving database problems
-- 🚀 Improving SQL problem-solving skills

 ---

 ## 📂 Files Added

-- 💻 `High Price of Products.sql`
+- 💻 `Average Salary.sql`
-- 📸 `Screenshot 2026-09-25 075055.png`
+- 📸 `Screenshot 2026-09-26 180340.png`

 ---